antfu/contribute/README.md

 We use [ESLint](https://eslint.org/) for **both linting and formatting**.
 It also lints for JSON, YAML and Markdown files if exists.

-You can run `nr lint --fix` to have ESLint do the auto formatting and linting fix for you.
+You can run `nr lint --fix` to let ESLint formats and lints the code.

 Learn more about the [ESLint Setup](#eslint).